 Over the past decade, we’ve seen a massive boom in Dungeons & Dragons‘ popularity, with a lot of new faces looking to buy their first set of polyhedral dice and roll up their first-ever characters.
 But with so much history, it can be difficult to know where to begin with the game.

-Thankfully, getting into Dungeons & Dragons in 2022 couldn’t be easier.
-Even if you’ve never played a game before, there are plenty of ways you can get started.
+Thankfully, getting into Dungeons & Dragons in 2022 couldn’t be easier, even if you’ve never played a game before.
+Whether you’ve been listening to actual play series like Critical Role non-stop, want to form your own Stranger Things-inspired Hellfire Club or have been meaning to pull a game together for ages, there are plenty of ways that you can get your first D&D game started.

 What is Dungeons & Dragons?